Flying-Toast/qiyi_smartcube_protocol/README.md

 |-|-|
 |*App Hello*|app->cube|

 Immediately after connecting to the cube, you need to write an "*App Hello*" message to the `fff6` characteristic.
-I don't yet know what this message contains, but you can just send this one verbatim and things will still work:
+The *App Hello* must be the first thing you send to the cube.
+The cube won't reply to **anything** you send unless you've already performed the *App Hello*.

+TODO: I don't yet know what this message contains, but if you capture the message as it is being sent between the QiYi app and the cube, you can just re-send that same message every time, and things will still work.
+However it will **not work** if you try to re-send a message that the app sent to a different cube - each cube seems to require a unique recipe for its *App Hello* messages.
+(TODO: maybe the App Hello contains part/all of the cube's MAC address?)
 ```
 L = length
 C = checksum

    L                         ??
 C
    /\ /------------------------------------------------\ /---\
-fe 15 00 6b 01 00 00 22 06 00 02 08 00 13 25 00 00 a3 cc ce 38
+fe 15 00 6b 01 00 00 22 06 00 02 08 00 13 25 00 00 a3 cc XX XX
 ```
 |Bytes (start index, length)|Type|Description|
 |-|-|-|